maundergit/csv_tools/csv_utility/csv_utility_help.md

                         gradient mode
   --bar (all or ROW:ROW,COL:COL)
-                        histogram of each column --datatable           datatble mode
+                        histogram of each column --max_column_width WIDTH
+                        maximum width of all columns, default='200pm' --column_width COLUMN:WIDTH[,COLUMN:WIDTH..]
+                        widths of columns
+  --part_color STRING:COLOR[,STRING:COLOR...]
+                        part color for string, color code is one in css codes.
+  --search_on_html      searching on html is enable --datatable           datatble mode
   --output_file FILE    path of output file
+  --minify              minifing html

 remark:
   Elements in only columns, that has int64/float64 as dtype, will be processed.